How to Choose the Right Real Estate Agent

 Needs for buyers and sellers are different, and it’s important to think about that when you’re selecting an agent.
 In both cases you want someone who is committed to you, knowledgeable about the area, and ready to go to the negotiating table, but remember that seller’s agents focus on getting the best deal for sellers, while buyer’s agents are interested in negotiating an optimal price for buyers.

-In both cases, start with some research.
+Start with some research.
 Assemble a list of local agents and start finding out more about them.
 If you have friends who have recently bought or sold, ask them for recommendations.
 For those who are relocating to a new city, consider asking the relocation specialist or company representative for help.

 A good agent will be happy to go over information you’ll need to make informed choices.
 The agent can walk you through the buying or selling process, define terms, talk about contingency plans, and more.
 If the agent is patient, friendly, and informative, that’s a good sign.
 If you’re being pressured to list or sign immediately with the agent or she’s reluctant to take time to go over information with you, move on.